 The area may feel tender for a few days.

 As part of the natural healing process, the body will form a temporary scab.
-This typically falls off after 7 to 10 days.
+This typically falls off after seven to 10 days.
 You must not scratch or pick at the scab this can increase inflammation and scarring.

 After the scab has fallen off, the underlying skin may appear red due to newly formed capillaries.
 This redness will gradually fade over the following weeks to months.